-Deferred maintenance estimates for assets are based on condition surveys performed on a five-year maximum revolving schedule.
-NRCS last conducted condition surveys in fiscal year 2014.
-In fiscal year 2018, NRCS contracted with GSA for an update of the condition surveys.
-NRCS received the survey final reports late in fiscal year 2018 and will incorporate the survey information into agency records in fiscal year 2019 in accordance with the five-year schedule.
+Deferred maintenance estimates for assets are based on condition surveys performed on a five year maximum revolving schedule.
 NRCS maintains an inventory and description of all owned facilities and structures in USDA's Corporate Property Automated Information System (CPAIS).

-Estimated costs for replacement, repair, or maintenance of all classes of PP&E are based on the probable or actual extent of the observed defect, inclusive of the cost to design, procure, construct, and manage the replacement, repair, or maintenance.
+Estimated costs for replacement, repair, or maintenance of all classes of Property, Plant and Equipment (PP&E) are based on the probable or actual extent of the observed defect, inclusive of the cost to design, procure, construct, and manage the replacement, repair, or maintenance.
 These estimates are based on invoice or bid documents provided by the facility manager and on construction costs developed from construction resources and industry standards, along with knowledge of past costs for similar properties, city cost indices, and assumptions regarding future economic conditions.

-NRCS uses AssetCALC, a third-party software, to maintain detailed information on asset components and maintenance schedules and costs.
+NRCS uses AssetCALC, a third party software, to maintain detailed information on asset components and maintenance schedules and costs.
 AssetCALC data is the basis for computing the cost to return assets requiring maintenance to an acceptable condition.
-The AssetCALC estimated costs used are a result of facility condition assessments and additional maintenance items which became deferred since the facility condition assessments were conducted, less the cost of maintenance completed.
+The AssetCALC estimated costs used are a result of facility condition assessments and additional maintenance items which became deferred since the facility assessments were conducted, less the cost of maintenance completed.